tgross/devopsdaysmsp2018/content/_index.md

 https://commons.wikimedia.org/wiki/File:Iris_dataset_scatterplot.svg

 {{% note %}}
-iterating on the weights of those inputs allows us to extract "features" from the training inputs that result in "interesting" classifications (decisions).
+iterating on the weights of those inputs allows us to extract "features" from the training inputs that result in "interesting" classifications (decisions). this is the classic iris dataset
 {{% /note %}}

 ---